-I’ve always liked Mia’s attitude and she hasn’t disappointed.
-If she’s in the lead at the third bend she doesn’t get beaten.
-If not, she chucks it in.
+I’ve always liked Mia’s attitude and she never disappointed.
+If she was in the lead at the third bend she didn’t get beaten.
+If not, she showed character and chucked it in.
 She won A7 and A6 races back to back and than an A5 to make it three from four.
 Another A6 followed on 10.3.22 in 29 seconds dead.
-Unfortunately she tweaked a muscle in her A5 on 15.3.22 and has had a couple of weeks off but will revert to trials shortly.
-Mia has the best win to run ratio of our dogs.
+Unfortunately she tweaked a muscle in her A5 on 15.3.22 and had to have a couple of weeks off.
+Mia then had the best win to run ratio of our dogs.

 Noduff Dunes’ race videos in date order

 - 30.11.21 – D2

 - 7.12.21 – A7 – won

 - 31.12.21 – A4